yandthj/HPC/docs/Documentation/Applications/starccm.md

 ## Running STAR-CCM+ in GUI

-STAR-CCM+ can be run interactively on both Eagle and Kestrel using X windows by running the following commands in the terminal of an X window.
+STAR-CCM+ can be run interactively on Kestrel using X windows by running the following commands in the terminal of an X window.

 ```bash
 module load starccm